DouniaLakhmiri/Scaling/Formulation2/README.md

 ```
 DIMENSION               3                               # NOMAD optimizes 3 hyperparameters
 BB_EXE                  "$python ./nomad_linker2.py"    # The script that links NOMAD to this blackbox

-BB_OUTPUT_TYPE          OBJ   EB  EB                    # The blackbox returns 3 outputs: The objective function and the constraints on
+BB_OUTPUT_TYPE          OBJ   EB  -                     # The blackbox returns 3 outputs:
-                                                        the FLOPS and MACS
+                                                        # OBJ : number of MACS
+                                                        # EB : Extreme Barrier for the constraint:
+                                                        #     (Validation accuracy of ResNet18) - (Validation accuracy of current network) < 0
+                                                        #  - : Number of parameters

 BB_INPUT_TYPE           ( R  R  R )                     # d, w and r and Real hyperparameters